panlimz/panlimz/README.md

 #### I'm Pan!
 A passionate selflearner from São Paulo always looking for new things to explore!
-<br>I’m currently learning DataScience, using Python as main language.
+<br>I’m a mechatronics technician, system analysis student and currently learning DataScience, using Python as main language.

 ### Languages and Tools